grantcolley/aspect/README.md

 start();
 ```

+### Add the Pages, Categoriess and Modules Endpoints

 ### Test the Endpoints using Postman
 To test an API that uses Auth0 token authentication in Postman, you need to first obtain a valid access token from Auth0, then include it in the Authorization header of your API requests.